pretix/pretix-docs/docs/guides/two-factor-authentication.md

 Alternatively, you can store the emergency tokens digitally in an encrypted file or in a password manager.
 **Do not** store them in the same password manager or database that also contains your account password.

+!!!
+Note
+    Ensure that you have stored your emergency tokens outside of pretix and that you know where to find them.
+    You need these tokens in case you lose access to your 2FA device.

 Take a look at the "Two-factor authentication" setting.
 If 2FA is disabled, then there is a gray "Disabled" tag next to it.
 In order to enable 2FA, click the :btn:Enable: button.